varabyte/kobweb/examples/multimodule/README.md

 In this project, the `site` module represents the entire application.
 It is in this project that you'll trigger `kobweb run`.

-Then, there are three library modules: `common` (a bunch of general components, shared by multiple modules), `auth` (which provides pages and server support for creating an account and logging in), and `chat` (which handles posting and fetching messages).
+Then, there are three library modules: `core` (a bunch of general components, shared by multiple modules), `auth` (which provides pages and server support for creating an account and logging in), and `chat` (which handles posting and fetching messages).